TYPO3GmbH/blog/Documentation/Administrators/Index.rst

 To create a new blog setup, follow these steps:

-1. Click on the blog admin module
+1. Click on the blog module in the backend
 2. Click on the "Setup a new blog" button

 .. figure:: ../Images/Backend/setup_wizard_1.png